Senior Director, Graduate Business Programs

 Note:

-Depth in a specialized field of knowledge is obtained by the selection of three courses within one of three designated areas of emphasis.
-For example, a student who plans on selecting MBAF: Finance as their area of emphasis must take 3 MBAF advanced courses to fulfill the area of emphasis requirement.
+Depth in a specialized field of knowledge is obtained by the selection of three courses within one of five designated areas of concentration.
+For example, a student who plans on selecting MBAF: Finance as their area of concentration must take 3 MBAF advanced courses to fulfill the area of concentration requirement.
 These specializations and their course designator prefixes are listed below:

 - MBAC: Marketing